 Initially, it was tough knowing what had to be done.
 So many people to talk to, so many things to do, and so many decisions to be made.
 With each person, there would be behavioral nuances to take note of.
-It was not something school could have prepared anyone for.
-It was an intense situation which one could only get a grasp by being immersed in it.
+It was not something that school could have prepared anyone for.
+It was an intense situation that one could only know how to handle by being thrown into it.

 And that was precisely what happened.
 While the first two weeks on the job were pretty intense, I worked doubly hard and got better at dealing with the variables.
 With each situation which I was stumped by, I would break it down, analyze the variables, identify what had to be done and what I had to do, then get things moving.
 If there was ever something that did not go as planned, I would again understand what went wrong and what I could have done better.
 This helped me to learn much faster than if I were not to do so.

 The constant exposure to varying intense situations made me accustomed to them.
 I developed a stronger social intelligence, where I would know what to do, what to say, how to say/do things, and when exactly to speak/act to get the best outcome.
 It was something that came from both raw experience and actively synthesizing lessons from my experience.